 Hemolytic disease of the newborn

-Hemolytic disease of the newborn (also called erythroblastosis fetalis) is a serious condition that may occur when the blood types of a mother and her baby do not match.
-Substances (antibodies) in the mother's blood cross the placenta and may destroy the red blood cells of the fetus.
+Hemolytic disease of the newborn (also called erythroblastosis fetalis) is a serious condition that may occur when the blood types of you and your baby do not match.
+Substances (antibodies) in your blood cross the placenta and may destroy the red blood cells of the fetus.

 After birth, a baby with hemolytic disease may be treated with a blood transfusion.